FreddieBrown/FreddieBrown/README.md

 I'm Freddie Brown and I'm a 4th Year CS Student at the University of Warwick.
 I am currently working on a lot of Rust projects such as [stabilize](https://github.com/FreddieBrown/stabilize), this is open to collaration.
 If you are interested, clone the repo and make a PR!
 My main interests centre around Distributed Systems and P2P networks and how these can be applied to other areas, such as Machine Learning and other real world use cases.

+Outside of work I am the VP of Warwick University Rugby League (always looking for new sponsors!).
+I support Chelsea FC and Bedford RFC.

 ## Projects

 - [stabilize](https://github.com/FreddieBrown/stabilize): This is a load balancer written in Rust using the QUIC protocol.
 - [Bluefind](https://github.com/FreddieBrown/Bluefind): My dissertation project which investigated the use of P2P dissemintation of location dat using Bluetooth.
 Mark: 84%.

+## Work

+- Bank of America (2019 and 2020), Summer Technology Analyst: Worked on an internal testing platform and took part in an NLP data science project
+- MastersAvenue (2018), Summer Intern: Built auction platform using to match students to Universities/agents for PG study

 ## Citations